 3. The lower portion of the rear emergency door shall be equipped with a minimum of 350 square inches of approved safety glazing.

-D. Security locking system.
+D. Security Locking System.

-1. A locking system to lock the emergency door(s) or roof hatch(es) exits and the entrance door may be installed.
+1. A locking system to lock the emergency door(s) or roof hatch exits and the entrance door may be installed.

-2. The system shall meet requirements of FMVSS 217 (Bus Emergency Exits and Window Retention and Release) and be equipped with an interlock in the chassis starting circuit and an audible alarm to indicate when an emergency exit is locked while the ignition switch is in the “on ” position.
+2. The system shall meet requirements of FMVSS 217 (Bus Emergency Exits and Window Retention and Release) and be equipped with an interlock in the chassis starting circuit and an audible alarm to indicate when an emergency exit is locked while the ignition switch is in the “ ON” position.

 3. A cutoff switch on the interlock circuit or any exit equipped with a lock and hasp shall not be allowed.

-4. The entrance door lock system shall not permit hooking or snagging during passenger egress/ingress.
+4. The service door lock system shall not permit hooking or snagging during passenger egress/ingress.

-45. Emergency Equipment.
+45. Emergency Equipment

 Fire Extinguisher.

-The bus shall be equipped with one dry-chemical fire extinguisher of at least five-pound capacity with pressure indicator, mounted in extinguisher manufacturer’s bracket of automotive type, and located in full view and in an accessible place in the front of the bus.
+Each public school bus shall be equipped with one dry-chemical fire extinguisher of at least five-pound capacity with pressure indicator, mounted in extinguisher manufacturer’s bracket of automotive type, and located in full view and in an accessible place in the front of the bus.

-The fire extinguisher shall bear label of Underwriters Laboratories, Inc., showing a rating of 2A 10BC , or greater.
+The fire extinguisher shall bear label of Underwriters Laboratories, Inc. (UL), showing a rating of 2-A:10-BC, or greater.

-3. Fire extinguisher shall have aluminum, brass, or steel valves, heads, check stems, siphon tubes, levers, safety pins, chain,handles and metal hanging brackets.
-Plastic shall not be used for those named parts.
+3. The fire extinguisher shall have aluminum, brass, or steel: valves; heads; check stems; siphon tubes; levers; safety pins; chain; handles; and metal hanging bracket (plastic shall not be used for these parts).

 B. First Aid Kit.

-1. Bus shall carry Grade A metal first aid kit, unit-type, mounted in full view and in an accessible place in the front of the bus and identified as a first aid kit.
+1. Each public school bus shall have a removable, Grade A metal, first aid kit, unit-type, mounted in full view and in an accessible place in the front of the bus and identified as a first aid kit.

 2. The first aid kit shall contain the following items: